eightbitjim/spaceship-minus-one/README.md

 ![screenshot](/screenshot.jpg)

 To load, you need to load and run `loader`, which then loads and runs the `game` file.

 Pre-compiled versions are already in the `disks/spaceship-1.d64` disk image.
 Or you can attach the pre-compiled cartridge image (in the `cartridges` directory) to an emulator such as VICE.
+Or record the wav file `tapes/ss_minus_one_tape.wav` to a cassette tape and load into a real Vic.

 If you want to compile it, you should assemble using the [dasm assembler](https://github.com/cprieto/dasm).
 First you need to add the path to the dasm assembler to your path, make sure that the compilation script is executable and then run it.
 Something like: